Home Sellers Information

 - Staying in contact with buyer’s agent to ensure a smooth transaction.

 - Following up on the progress of the buyer’s loan

 Closing the Deal

 - The last 10 days are the most stressful days when selling a home, but we will guide you on how to make it as easy as possible.

 - Prepare the house for delivery.

-- Explaining the HUD statement and most importantly the profit of the sale.
+- Explaining the settlement statement and most importantly the profit of the sale.

 - Accompanying you to title company to sign all documents and close the real estate transaction.

 Communication is the biggest concern for most buyers and sellers.

 We are always available to answer your phone calls, texts or emails to clear out any of your questions or concerns.